MlgmXyysd/2D-BOY-s-Boy-Framework/README.md

 <ul>
   <li>You can create your own fonts for use in
-your games. &nbsp;the font file format is that used by the Popcap frameowork, which comes with a font builder tool. &nbsp;The resource manifest (resource.xml) also uses a simpliefied version of the format available in the Popcap Framework.</li>
+your games. &nbsp;the font file format is that used by the Popcap framework, which comes with a font builder tool. &nbsp;The resource manifest (resource.xml) also uses a simpliefied version of the format available in the Popcap Framework.</li>
   <li>Demo1 requires a dualshock style game controller (it simply does nothing without one)</li>